Editor’s Note: This post was updated on October 17, 2018, for accuracy and comprehensiveness. It was originally published on April 14, 2016

-You can find a diet/exercise balance that works for you and your lifestyle.
-For some people, dieting alone may help them lose fat, but these people more than likely have increased metabolisms because they have a lot of muscle.
+You can find a nutrition plan/exercise balance that works for you and your lifestyle.
+For some people, dieting alone may be effective, but these people more than likely have increased metabolisms because they have a lot of muscle.
 Trying to lose fat by purely cutting calories can be very difficult if you have a smaller metabolism.
 Instead, strike a balance between diet and exercise.

 You do not need to go on an extreme diet where you skip meals or cut out an entire macronutrient group out of your diet (some people demonize fat; others, carbs.
-You need both).
-While low-carb diets have been shown to be effective for weight loss, this doesn’t mean you have to go on an Atkins-style diet and count each carb down to the individual gram.
-It’s not a sustainable lifestyle and will likely make you feel miserable in the long run.
+You need both these nutrients).
+While low-carb diets have been shown to be an effective plan for weight loss, this doesn’t mean you have to go on an Atkins-style diet and cut out your morning whole-grain bagel.
+It’s not a sustainable long term nutrition plan and will likely make you feel miserable in the long run without these vital nutrients.